 Preheat the oven to 375°F.

-Ladle half of the remaining sauce into the bottom of a 2 quart casserole dish (I used a 9 x 9 inch square dish).
+Ladle half of the remaining sauce into the bottom of a 2 quart casserole dish.

 Ladle half of the bean mixture over the tortillas.

-Arrange 6 more tortillas over the bean mixture.
+Arrange 6 more tortillas over the bean mixture, again dipping or brushing each with sauce before layering.

 Ladle the other half of the bean mixture over the tortillas.

-Arrange the last 6 tortillas over the bean mixture.
+Dip or brush the remaining 6 tortillas with sauce before arranging them over the bean mixture.

-Bake, uncovered, for 40 minutes, until the casserole is hot and bubbly.
+Bake the casserole, uncovered, for 40 minutes, until it is hot and bubbly.

 Remove the casserole from the oven and let it sit for at least 10 minutes.